This information explains Candida auris (C. auris), including how it spreads and how it’s treated.Back to top

 Where can I get more information about C. auris?

-If you have any questions, talk with your doctor or nurse.
+If you have any questions, talk with your healthcare provider.
 You can also visit the following website for more information:

 Centers for Disease Control and Prevention